 Xun Gong (S’02-M’05-SM’11) received the B.S. and M.S. degrees in electrical engineering from FuDan University, Shanghai, P.R.
 China, in 1997 and 2000, respectively, and the Ph.D. degree in electrical engineering from The University of Michigan at Ann Arbor in 2005.

 Dr. Gong has served on the Editorial Boards of IEEE Transactions on Microwave Theory and Techniques (TMTT), IEEE Transactions on Antennas and Propagation (TAP), IEEE Microwave and Wireless Component Letters (MWCL), and IEEE Antennas and Wireless Propagation Letters (AWPL).
-He is the associate editor of IEEE MWCL.
+He is the associate editor of IEEE MWCL and TMTT.
 He was the technical program committee (TPC) chair in the 2013 IEEE AP-S/URSI International Symposium and Operations chair in the 2014 IEEE MTT-S International Microwave Symposium (IMS).
-He was the general chair in the 2012 IEEE WAMICON.
+He was the general chair in the 2016 IEEE iWAT and 2012 IEEE WAMICON.
 He was the IEEE AP/MTT Orlando Chapter Chair in 2007-2010.
 He has been the recipient of the NSF Faculty Early CAREER Award in 2009.
-He received the Research Incentive Award (RIA) at UCF in 2011.
+He received the UCF Reach for the Star Award in 2016.
+He received the Research Incentive Award (RIA) at UCF in 2011 and 2016.
 He was the recipient of the Teaching Incentive Program (TIP) Award at UCF in 2010 and 2015.
 He received Outstanding Engineer Awards from IEEE Florida Council and Orlando Section, respectively, in 2009.